Having more fun than a human being should be allowed to have.

 We went live on Wednesday at Facebook.

-Uh we're over 282,000 friends now having launched on Wednesday.
+We're over 282,000 friends now, having launched on Wednesday.

 There are 20 pictures there, and they're all fabulously great pictures, works of art.

-We weren't going to do this.
+Donna Newman, the photographer, we weren't going to do this.

-Don't do anything to get noticed.
+We don't do anything to get noticed.

-Uh plus we didn't want to upstage Chelsea Clinton's wedding.
+Plus, we didn't want to upstage Chelsea Clinton's wedding.

 So we waited till that was all done before we decided to put our pictures up.

-In addition to celebrate launching our Facebook page, we're giving away nine iPads.
+In addition, to celebrate launching our Facebook page, we're giving away nine iPads.

-Top of the line, 64 gigabyte iPads, and our iPads are 3G capable as well as Wi-Fi, which means you can still use them to connect online if you're not in a Wi-Fi Hut Spot.
+And our iPads are 3G capable as well as Wi-Fi, which means you can still use them to connect online if you're not in the Wi-Fi hotspot.

-You do have to sign up with ATT.
+You do have to sign up with AT ⁇ T.

-It's not a contract, it's a a monthly fee.
+It's a monthly fee.

 But these iPads are nine of them.